jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 How does it work?

+How about the inet implementation ? -> in the config section

 BMAC (short for Berkeley MAC) is a widely used WSN MAC protocol, it is part of TinyOS.
 It employs low-power listening (LPL) to minimize power consumption due to idle listening.
 Nodes have a sleep period, after which they awaken and sense the medium for preambles.
 If none is detected, the nodes go back to sleep.
 If there is a preamle, the nodes stay awake and receive the data packet after the preamle.
 If a node wants to send a message, it first sends a preamle for at least the sleep period in order for all nodes to detect it.
 After the preable, it sends the data packet.
 There is optional acknowledgements as well.
-When the data packet (or data packet + ACK) is sent/received, the nodes go back to sleep.
+After the data packet (or data packet + ACK) is sent/received, the nodes go back to sleep.
 Note that all nodes receive the preamle and data packet in the communication range of the sender, not just the intended recipient of the data packet.

 ### XMAC

 XMAC is a development of and aims to improve on some of BMAC's problems.
 In BMAC, the entire preamle is transmitted, regardless of whether the destination node awoke at the beginning of the preamle or at the end.
 Furthermore, with BMAC, all nodes are receiving both the preamble and the data packet.
 XMAC employs a strobed preamble, i.e. sending the same lenght preamle as BMAC, but in shorter bursts, with pauses in between.
 The pauses are long enough that the destination node can send an acknowledgement if it is already awake.
 When the senser receives the acknowledgement, it stops the preamble and sends the data packet.
 Also, the preamle contains the address of the destination node.
-Other nodes can awaken, receive the preamble, and go back to sleep as the packet is not addressed to them.
+Nodes can awaken, receive the preamble, and go back to sleep if the packet is not addressed to them.
+These features improve BMAC's power efficiency by decreasing nodes' time spent in idle listening.
 `How does this improve BMAC?`

 ### LMAC

 LMAC (short for lightweight MAC) is a TDMA-based MAC protocol.
-There are data transfer frames, which are divided into time-slots.
-Each node has its own time slot, in which only it can transmit.
+There are data transfer frames, which are divided into time slots.
+Each node has its own time slot, in which only that node can transmit.
 A transmission consist of a control message and a data unit.
-The control message contains which node is the destination of the data, and the length of the data unit.
-All nodes wake up at the beginning of each time-slot.
-If there are no transmissions, the time-slot is assumed to be empty (not owned by any nodes), and the nodes go back to sleep.
+The control message contains which node is the destination of the data, the length of the data unit, and the occupied time slots.
+All nodes wake up at the beginning of each time slot.
+If there are no transmissions, the time slot is assumed to be empty (not owned by any nodes), and the nodes go back to sleep.
 If there is a transmission, after receiving the control message, nodes that are not the recipient go back to sleep.
 The recipient node and the sender node goes back to sleep after receiving/sending the transmission.

 In the first 5 frames, the network is set up and no data packets are sent.
-The network is set up by nodes claiming a time-slot to own.
-They send a message in the time-slot they want to reserve.
-If there are no collisions, nodes note that the time-slot is claimed.
-If there are two nodes trying to claim the time-slot, and there is a collision, they randomly choose another unclaimed time-slot.
+The network is set up by nodes claiming a time slot to own.
+They send a message in the time slot they want to reserve.
+If there are no collisions, nodes note that the time slot is claimed.
+If there are two nodes trying to claim the time slot, and there is a collision, they randomly choose another unclaimed time slot.
-`all control messages contain the reserved timeslots?`
+`all control messages contain the reserved timeslots?` `only one message can be sent in a slot`

 the order should be bmac,xmac,lmac